 Get to know Nick in our Q & A below!
 What are your main hobbies?
 I like an expressive movement practice called 5Rhythms.
 I find that it really helps me to express myself and shift any emotions that need to be released.
 I’ve liked creative writing since I was about eight years-old.
 I’ve always been […]

-Nick is a BACP accredited counsellor specialising in treating anxiety and self esteem issues.
+Nick is a BACP member counsellor specialising in treating anxiety and self esteem issues.
 His attentive, non-judgemental approach allows clients to explore their issues freely.
 Nick likes to help clients get things off their chest, helping them to find clarity and resolve inner conflicts.
 He is enthusiastic about empowering people to grow and transform into who they truly are.

 All of our therapists are CRB checked.
 Scroll below to read more about Nick!